Alluvium (Qa), Glacial Sediments (Qg)

-Alluvium and glacial sediments form floodplains and terraces of the
+These sediments form the floodplains and terraces of the Ohio and Licking

-Ohio and Licking River Valleys.
-Highest terraces are about 100 feet
+River Valleys and tributaries.
+Highest terraces are about 100 feet above

-The unconsolidated materials yield moderate to large quantities of water
+These unconsolidated materials yield moderate to large quantities of

-to drilled wells in the Ohio River Valley, depending on the thickness
+water to drilled wells in the Ohio River valley, according to thickness

-and texture of the valley fill and type of well.
-Yields of 200 to 500 gallons per
+and texture of the valley fill and type of well 200 to 500 gallons per

-minute to ordinary tubular wells and as much as 1,000 gallons per minute may be obtained from gravel-packed
+minute to ordinary tubular wells and as much as 1,000 gallons per minute

-and near the valley walls of the Ohio may have a high iron content.
+valley walls of the Ohio and Licking Rivers may have a high iron content.

 Wells that penetrate the alluvium and enter bedrock obtain little additional